 - Steady state gas leak: now the leak consists of natural gas instead of air.
 Time dependent effects are still not taken into account.
 Next to the velocity and pressure fields, we solve the concentration through the entire numerical domain. - 3.
 Time-dependent gas leak: In this step the time dependent effects are calculated.
 The velocity field from step 2 is used as an initial condition and will not be recalculated for each timestep.
-The initial natural gas concentration is zero everywhere.
+The concentration of natural gas is determined for every timestep, where the initial concentration of natural gas is zero everywhere in the house.